dailystory/docs/articles/changelog/2020/april.md

 * add funnel controller
 * Add Campaign property to workflows
 * Show campaign name when viewing all automations
+* remove unused api and allow null campaign id for webforms all

 ## April 26, 2020
 * parse guids and convert to dsid format